Four wheel driving

 Access to most four wheel driving routes in the Park is restricted to the summer months when the trails are drier and less prone to erosion.

-Jefferys Track runs north - south between Lachlan (in the Derwent Valley) and Crabtree (in the Huon Valley).
-The Track can get extremely muddy and off-road driving experience is recommended.
+Jefferys Track runs north – south between Lachlan (in the Derwent Valley) and Crabtree (in the Huon Valley).
+The Track can get extremely muddy and a high clearance vehicle with low range as well as off-road driving experience is recommended.
 Cyclists, horse riders and walkers also use this shared track.
 Please slow to their speed when passing.
 Permits are not required on Jefferys Track.

-A permit and gate key can be requested through the Derwent Office of the Tasmania Parks and Wildlife Service (phone 03 6233 6560).
+A permit and gate key can be requested through the Southern Region Office of the Tasmania Parks and Wildlife Service (phone 03 6165 4053).
 Permits are generally for short term access during drier periods only.
 All 4WD access is subject to track conditions, fire risks and permission from property owners adjacent to the Park.

 Other recreational vehicles including trail and quad bikes are not permitted in the Park due to environmental and social impacts, and visitor safety.
 Riders of these vehicles should refer to the Ride Around Tasmania booklet, for information on areas throughout the state open to motorised riding.
 The booklet is available at Service Tasmania outlets and some bike shops for approximately $10.
 The Trust has also produced an information sheet on where trail bikers can obtain more information.
 Registered trail bikes are permitted on Pinnacle Road and Jefferys Track.